 - Spray your muffin tin liners: otherwise they will stick!

-- Take out of muffin tin: Let the muffins cool for about 5 minutes or so after you take them out of the oven, but then remove them (carefully) and set them on a cooling rack.
+- Take out of muffin tin: Let the muffins cool for about 5 minutes or so in the pan after you take it out of the oven, but then remove them (carefully) and set them on a cooling rack.

 - Let fully cool: I repeat – let fully cool!
 Especially with gluten-free baking it is especially important to let them cool and the moisture/steam escape.
 Once they are cooled they will be light and fluffy on the inside!